 05 of 08

-Some horses have sensitive skin and may break with hives after contact with a certain chemical or piece of equipment.
+Some horses have sensitive skin and may break with hives or rashes after contact with various substances, including plant particles and other substances in the air, or with food.
 Allergic dermatitis can show up on any part of the horse's body.
 Your and your veterinarian may have to do some detective work to figure out what is causing your horse's skin reaction.
 The cure may be removal of the cause and perhaps some anti-histamines if the skin irritation is really uncomfortable.

 06 of 08